aerogear/graphback/docs/db/datasources.md

 ## Data Sources

-> NOTE: This document is still in progress

 Graphback allows you to work with different database systems and other data sources, according to your needs.
-Graphback provides support to multiple databases.
+Graphback provides support to multiple databases when performing migrations.

-### Supported Databases
+Our migration engine is based on Knex.js and we actively supporting and testing following database systems:

 - PostgreSQL
-- SQLite
+- MySQL
+- SQLite (Limited ability to modify tables - requires recreation of the database for each change)

+This databases are supported for relational database schema migration.
+Graphback `CRUD Runtime abstraction` allows developers to use any type of datasource